embodied-computation-group/systole/source/auto_examples/plot_InstantaneousHeartRate.rst

 Recording
 ---------
-For the purpose of demonstration, here we simulate data acquisition through the pulse oimeter using a previously recorded signal.
+For the purpose of demonstration, here we simulate data acquisition through the pulse oximeter using pre-recorded signal.

 .. code-block:: default